 Not that the AK70 is tiny, exactly – it’s still more iPod Mini than iPod Nano (if anyone remembers what that means).
 It doesn’t weigh as much as it looks like it should, but that's no bad thing for a portable.
 I didn’t find it uncomfortable to carry around at any point, and never noticed it digging into my hand when I was controlling it.

-The only colour currently available is Misty Mint, which is a very pale metallic blue.
-It’s not exactly offensive, but I’d have been happier with plain old silver.
-Actually, I’ve got a thing for green these days… No doubt A&K will introduce other hues if the AK70 proves to be a big seller.
+The only colour available from launch was Misty Mint, which is a very pale metallic blue that's not exactly offensive, but it's since been joined by a less love-or-hate black version that looks pretty swish.
+No doubt A&K will introduce other hues if the AK70 continues to sell well.

 On the right side of the AK70’s body is a large knurled knob that controls volume.
 It has more play in it than I expected, and turns with a bit of a loose, lazy click, but I warmed to it.
 I had fears that it’d get turned accidentally in my pocket as I walked, but that never happened, and the ease with which it rotated meant that I could change volume quickly with my thumb alone.